Planting, caring for and harvesting ranunculus

 Design with ranunculus

 One last design tip: If you plant the ranunculus in pots as suggested here, you can replace them with dahlias after digging them up.
 Of course, you can do the same in a bed.
-So at the end of May, take out the ranunculus and put in the dahlias.
+So at the end of May/June, take out the ranunculus and put in the dahlias.
 The dahlias will then make room for the ranunculus again in late autumn.

 Why am I writing about pots?
 Of course ranunculus are also suitable for the flower bed!
 But in pots I simply have more opportunities to react to periods of frost.
 If you prefer the bed, it should definitely be in a sheltered position.